-The following is a summary of the main changes to the previous version of the document (ISCC EU System Document 202-1 "Waste and Residues" v 3.0).
-The revision of the document is a major review in the framework of the re-recognition of ISCC under the Directive (EU) 2018/2001 (recast).
+The following is a summary of the main changes to the previous version of the document (ISCC EU System Document 202-1 "Waste and Residues" v 4.0).
+The revision of the document covers relevant adjustments based on the Implementing Regulation (EU) 2022/996 on rules to verify sustainability and greenhouse gas emission saving criteria and low indirect land-use change-risk criteria..
 Minor amendments, e.g. corrections of phrasings and spelling mistakes, are not listed.